xbeat/Machine-Learning/README.md

 Understanding Self-Attention Implementation

 Self-attention allows tokens in a sequence to weigh the importance of other tokens when encoding meaning.
 This fundamental mechanism enables models to capture dependencies between different positions in the sequence through trainable query, key, and value matrices.

+## Unsupervised Learning Techniques for Data Exploration

+K-Means Clustering Implementation from Scratch

+K-means clustering partitions data points into distinct groups by iteratively assigning points to the nearest centroid and updating centroids based on mean cluster values.
+This fundamental algorithm forms the basis for many advanced clustering techniques.

+## Operator Chaining in Python

+Understanding Python's Operator Chaining

+Python's operator chaining is a powerful syntactic feature that allows multiple comparison operators to be combined in a single expression, making code more readable and mathematically intuitive.
+This feature directly mirrors mathematical notation and reduces the need for explicit logical operators.

 ## Evaluating Regression Model Metrics in Python